 Ba Na Hill Resort

 A hill resort inherited from the French, lush Ba Na has refreshingly cool weather and gorgeous countryside views.
 Established in 1919, the resort area once held 200-odd villas, but only a few ruins remain.
-Until WWII, the French were carried up the last 20km of rough mountain road by sedan chair, but now a 5.7km (the world’s longest) cable car system has opened up access.
+Take an extra layer or two whatever time of year you visit – when it’s 36°C on the coast, it could be 15°C on the mountain.

 Ba Be National Park

-Often referred to as the Ba Be Lakes, Ba Be National Park was established in 1992 as Vietnam’s eighth national park.
-The scenery here swoops from towering limestone mountains peaking at 1554m down into plunging valleys wrapped in dense evergreen forests, speckled with waterfalls and caves, with the lakes themselves dominating the very heart of the park.
+Often referred to as the Ba Be Lakes, Ba Be National Park was established as a national park in 1992.
+The scenery here swoops from limestone mountains peaking at 1554m down into plunging valleys wrapped in dense evergreen forests, speckled with waterfalls and caves, with the lakes themselves dominating the very heart of the park.

 Phong Nha-Ke Bang National Park